Policy on exempting interested persons from the dissident proxy solicitation requirements – Canada Business Corporations Act, subsection 151(1)

 An application for exemption must include:

-- a cover letter (see Annex A);
+- a cover letter (see Schedule A - Example cover letter);

 - payment of the $250 filing fee.